Benemrxr/toolkits-architectures/reports/Report_5.md

 1) We begin by building a binary classifier model, to check whether the uploaded email might be spam or not.
 We use Python and ideally have some (lots of) email data ready.
 We then classify the emails manually as spam or no spam, so that we have labeled data to train our model.
 Our model might be based on a k-nearest neighbor algorithm, where an object is classified by a plurality vote of its neighbors.
 Knn is thus a supervised learning algorithm.
 We take advantage of the research in the field of classification algorithms, specifically this paper from [Dada et. al, on Machine learning for email spam filtering: review, approaches and open research problems](https://doi.org/10.1016/j.heliyon.2019.e01802).

 2) Next, we assess the quality of our model and try different modifications.
 We measure the metrics of our choice on the Weights and Biases site and track the experiments in a Jupyter Notebook, which we share for our team on GitHub.
 We would use GitHub just like in the projects of this course, but maybe we won't share all the details of the code with the public - otherwise spammers could take advantage of it!
 Back to the metrics.
-A very popular metric for performance evaluation of classification is classification accuracy, measuring the percentage of rightly classified messages.
+A very popular metric for performance evaluation of classification is classification accuracy, measuring the percentage of correctly classified messages.
 It has however been highlighted that using Accuracy as the only performance indices is not sufficient.
 A typical user might have only few spam mails, compared to the amount of normal mail he receives.
 So classifying all mails as non-spam would leave us with a high accuracy, but no actual use as a filter.
 We need to take other measures into account, such as recall and precision.
 Recall would measure the ratio of correct spam to the sum of true spam, whereas spam precision would measure the ratio of correct spam to all classified spam.
 Recall can be deemed as the comparative number of spam messages that the filter succeeded in preventing from entering email inbox.
 This shows how the model handles spam messages.
 Precision shows the reliability of the filter, takes into account how many non-spam were falsely classified.
 This error is very important to avoid, as the cost of false positives is much more than that of false negatives.
 Cost sensitivity should be considered, and it is worth checking out the weighted metrics suggested in the article from above.

 3) Now, our model should be ready for implementation.
 We need to make sure that our scripts run on the server, so we dockerize them.
 Next, we deploy the Flask web application.
 Moving along, we can add Gunicorn, a production-grade WSGI server that functions as a gateway to the web server and Flask.
 Then we add Nginx to act as a reverse proxy for Gunicorn to handle client requests as well as serve up static files.